-I looked out the window about a week ago and saw my just-turned-five year old barreling down the grassy hill behind our house on the two-wheeler.
+I looked out the window a week ago and saw my just-turned five-year-old barreling down the grassy hill behind our house on the two-wheeler.
 Her friend was on the other, larger two-wheeler.
 Once she got down the hill, she put her feet to the pedals and rode.

 Thank you, balance bike.

 Balance bikes may look like clawless two-wheelers clipped off their pedals, but they wield a “balancing” power like no other.
 But the idea is this: pedaling is easy; balance is trickier.
 So if you want your little one to learn the hard part, avoid training wheels in favor of the chance to learn to “balance”.